-The IPS module runs a separate application from the ASA.
-It is, however, integrated into the ASA traffic flow.
+The IPS module runs a separate application from the adaptive security appliance.
 The IPS module does not contain any external interfaces itself (except for the management interface on the SSM only).

-When you identify traffic for IPS inspection on the ASA, traffic flows through the ASA and the IPS module in the following way:
+Traffic goes through the firewall checks before being forwarded to the IPS module.
+When you identify traffic for IPS inspection on the adaptive security appliance, traffic flows through the adaptive security appliance and the IPS module in the following way:

-- 1. Traffic enters the ASA.

-- 2. Incoming VPN traffic is decrypted.

-- 3. Firewall policies are applied.

-- 4. Traffic is sent to the IPS module over the backplane.
+- a.
+Traffic enters the adaptive security appliance. - b.
+Incoming VPN traffic is decrypted. - c.
+Firewall policies are applied. - d.
+Traffic is sent to the IPS module over the backplane.

-See the "Operating Modes" section on page 59-2 for information about only sending a copy of the traffic to the IPS module.
+See the "Operating Modes" section on page 55-2 for information about only sending a copy of the traffic to the IPS module.

-- 5. The IPS module applies its security policy to the traffic, and takes appropriate actions. - 6.
-Valid traffic is sent back to the adaptive security appliance over the backplane; the IPS module might block some traffic according to its security policy, and that traffic is not passed on. - 7.
-Outgoing VPN traffic is encrypted. - 8.
+- e.
+The IPS module applies its security policy to the traffic, and takes appropriate actions. - f.
+Valid traffic is sent back to the adaptive security appliance over the backplane; the IPS module might block some traffic according to its security policy, and that traffic is not passed on. - g.
+Outgoing VPN traffic is encrypted. - h.
 Traffic exits the adaptive security appliance.

-Figure 59-1 shows the traffic flow when running the IPS module in inline mode.
+Figure 55-1 shows the traffic flow when running the IPS module.
 In this example, the IPS module automatically blocks traffic that it identified as an attack.
-All other traffic is forwarded through the ASA.
+All other traffic is forwarded through the adaptive security appliance.

-Figure 59-1 IPS Module Traffic Flow in the Adaptive Security Appliance: Inline Mode
+Figure 55-1 IPS Module Traffic Flow in the Adaptive Security Appliance